bcss/RentACar-Contract/docs/ADMIN_GUIDE.md

 - Automated scraping/harvesting

 **8. Intellectual Property**
-- Ownership of RCCMS software
+- Ownership of KarāraOS software
 - Ownership of your business data
 - Usage restrictions on system code
 - Trademark and branding rights